-I am taken out of body by my non-physical guide Stuart Wilde.
-He smells of menthol snuff.
+I am taken out of body by a member of my non-physical entourage Stuart Wilde.
+As always, he smells of menthol snuff.
 He has a smile that says “I’m plotting something that’s going to turn things upside down.”
 I have learned to follow that smile with a curious hesitation as it so often leads to a collapse of the current reality.
 We end up walking down a street in Hackney (East London).
 People are rushing about.
 I can tell from the clothing that it is the 70s, a time when Stuart was alive.
 We have returned to a memory of his.
 We walk into a food market and we watch a boy with sandy colored hair and freckles steal a can of food off the shelf and hide it under his coat.
 Stuart says nothing.
 But he extends his hand to the right and fast-forwards to later that same hour in the very same store.
 I am watching a woman in a black poodle cloth coat.
 She is wealthy.
 She haphazardly throws a collection of whatever items catch her fancy on the counter and pays for them out of a purse that is covered with silver rhinestones.
 Stuart turns to me and says, “They both need food, but which one needs food?”
 I thought about it and he repeated the question again.
 “They both need food, but which one needs food?”
 I knew where he was headed, but didn’t speak up.
 He then said “The rich person and the poor person both need to eat.
 They cannot simply wake up one day and decide not to need to eat.
 But only one of them feels the need, because they don’t know they can get food.”
 He continued “A need doesn’t feel like a need and doesn’t make you feel powerless when you know you can get it.”

 In front of me, both scenes played out side by side simultaneously as if I were in a learning hologram, the wealthy woman buying and the poor teenager stealing.
 And then we zoomed out until we were hovering over an African savannah.
 Stuart said, “welcome to my playground”.
 We were watching a pack of 5 lions nap beside a herd of zebra.
 Neither group seemed bothered by the other.
 Stuart said, “Tell me why the animal kingdom does not suffer like man does.”
-I observed the animals and replied “Because man is the only one with a socialization structure that teaches it to resists it’s own needs.
+I observed the animals and replied “Because man is the only one with a socialization structure that teaches it to resists its own needs.
 The zebra that needs grass, goes to find grass and the lion that needs zebra goes to find zebra.”
 “Yes” he said, “The zebra doesn’t waste his bloody time worrying about there being no grass and it doesn’t try to convince itself to learn how to grow grass itself or not need grass.
-So the zebra is not disempowered by it’s own need like the man is.”
+So the zebra is not disempowered by its own need like the man is.”

 So as to ingrain the concept further, Stuart then brought me to a watering hole in the savannah.
 It was dried up completely.
 The suggestion that water was there once was the only thing left; an imprint in the dried and cracked mud.
 We stood in silence looking at the absence of water.
 He asked me no questions this time.
 Instead he said to me “People keep waiting for the watering hole to fill up with water.
 When that doesn’t work, they keep trying to figure out how to get the watering hole to produce more water.
 When that doesn’t work, they keep trying to become water so they can drink themselves.
 And when that doesn’t work, they decide they are not meant to have water.
 And so, for them, water is a need.
 Only the need for most people is intimate connection of companionship.
 And not once have they ever considered to leave the watering hole that has no water in search of one that does.”
-I must admit I felt a bit of shame.
-I also saw clearly that even I have a subconscious belief that it is not ok to need people.

-When he went to leave, the perceived movement of him pulled me out of the learning construct into space.
+When he went to leave, the perceived movement he made, pulled me out of the learning construct into space.
 I was hovering in the blackness of it, staring at the earth below.
 It was nighttime on one side of the globe and daytime on the other.
 I realized while looking at the world that there is a reason that some needs cannot be met by ourselves and ourselves alone.
 Separation is the opposite of our true nature.
 We can have the illusion of separateness, but illusion is all it is.
 To become completely independent, is to become entirely ego.
 The way we find our way to the awareness of oneness again is through this interconnectivity and interdependence that is the inevitable part of living.
 Because we are indivisible, everything ultimately is us.
 So we can never be separate enough to meet all our own needs ourself and yet if someone else is helping us, that is us in a different form helping ourselves.
 And that is the personal empowerment we do have… to manifest other aspects of ourselves that wish to meet the needs that we in our separate form cannot meet.

 We have this collective belief, especially in the western world that it is not ok to need other people and that it is wrong to get our needs met by others because it makes us: Weak, powerless, vulnerable to manipulation, selfish, entitled, dependent, less spiritually developed, immature, a burden, embarrassing, incapable and the list goes on.
 And the reality is, we all need other people and we all have needs that must be met by someone other than ourselves and so we live in hell trying to deny those needs.
 OR we try to get those needs met by people who do not want to meet those needs.